KevinH45/YOLOV5s-FRC2023/README.md

 # YOLOV5s-FRC2023
-An object detecting system powered by YOLOV5 small for use in FRC'S Charge Up Game.
+An object detecting system powered by YOLOV5 small for use in FRC'S Charged Up Game.

 ## Implementation Details
 - Download the dataset here: https://universe.roboflow.com/michael-jansen/frc-charged-up-game-pieces/model/7